 \And when the proprietor, Tina Klidaras, spots me, I am greeted with a squeal and a huge hug.
 "Kalosorises!"
 "Pos eisai?" and "Pos einai o Christos?" ("Welcome!
 How are you?
 How is [your husband] Chris?") follow in rapid succession.
 Even though we are good friends, I know that her smile and vivacious manner are legendary among customers and acquaintances.
 For it is her honesty, hospitality, and unsurpassed service that win her many repeat customers.

-Marketing professors could learn something valuable from this shrewd businesswoman; she’s been in business for more than 25 years—all of it successful.
+Marketing professors could learn something valuable from this shrewd businesswoman; she’s been in business for more than 25 yearsall of it successful.
 Not only does she manage her Newburyport store, but she also handles all the leases and business matters for her properties on an Aegean island of Lesvos.
 Each year, she travels several times to Greece to restock her store inventory and to oversee business affairs.

-thing and selects judiciously from Greek products to stock her store.
+She has a sharp eye for clothing and selects judiciously from Greek products to stock her store.
 Greek sweaters, hats, slacks, skirts, shirts,

 blouses, and T-shirts all grace racks in Newburyport.
 Display cases sparkle with Mediterranean-style contemporary jewelry.
 Greek art and religious icons fill the shelves on the walls.
 Today, she points out one of her favorite pieces, a statuette of Demeter, the Greek goddess of agriculture.
 Flanking the main door is one of my favorites, a beautifully designed poster of Greece.
 Another case holds Greek cookbooks, reference and language-learning books, along with greeting cards.
 A massive hoard of the latest Greek music CDs occupies the back section, just behind the displays of Greek "stephana," or wedding crowns, other traditional christening items, and "koumboloi," or worry-beads.
 Another section has been dubbed affectionately the "little Greek village," with gourmet food products from throughout the country.
 Here one finds spices, olives, olive oil, stuffed vine leaves, roasted chick peas, Greek coffee, orzo and other pastas, lentils and grains, fruit preserves, soaps, and much more.